katiagallegost/katiagallegost.github.io/_pages/about.md

 ---
 <strong>Welcome!</strong>

-I am a PhD candidate in Economics at the University of Innsbruck, a postdoctoral researcher at the [IAB Nuremberg](https://iab.de/en/employee/gallegos-torres-katia/), and a researcher at [ZEW Mannheim](https://www.zew.de/en/team/kgt).
+I am a postdoctoral researcher at the [IAB Nuremberg](https://iab.de/en/employee/gallegos-torres-katia/), and at [ZEW Mannheim](https://www.zew.de/en/team/kgt).
+I obtained my PhD Economics at the University of Innsbruck in December 2024.

 My research focuses on the integration of migrants and their socio-economic impact on host countries.
 I am interested in the economics of migration, labor economics, and political economy.

-You can download my CV <a href="https://katiagallegost.github.io/assets/pdf/KatiaGallegos_CVenglish_Oct24.pdf">here</a>.
+You can download my CV <a href="https://katiagallegost.github.io/assets/pdf/7_KatiaGallegos_CVenglish_Jan25.pdf">here</a>.